happy girl with present How to Have a Christ Centered Christmas LikeMindedMusings

 I pray that we would truly worship the King who is worthy of all of our praise!

-{Come with me thru this video (it just may be my favorite truth) and explore God’s sovereignty in your life as we journal together}
+{Come with me through this video (it just may be my favorite truth) and explore God’s sovereignty in your life as we journal together}